greenshot/greenshot/Greenshot/releases/additional_files/readme.template.txt

 * Not reported: When first selecting a printer, the main printer destination has been replaced by the selected one, making the Windows printer dialog unavailable for further prints
 * Not reported: Open last capture in explorer doesn't open the right location
 * Not reported: Fixed some issues where the sub-menus of the context menu moved to the next screen.
+* Not reported: When having Outlook installed but not the Office plugin there was no EMail destination.

 Known issues:
 * Greenshot general: a captured I-Beam cursor isn't displayed correctly on the final result.